SidhBhat/collatz/README.md

 # collatz

-A program to test the collatz conjecture[^1] in ocatve/matlab.
+A program to test the collatz conjecture[^1] in ocatve.
 This script computes various data related to the collatz conjecture, presenting them is suitable graphs

 ## How to Use